elabftw/elabdoc/doc/how-to-update.rst

 Congratulations, you are now running the latest version!
 Make sure to keep your installation regularly updated!

+If you encounter an issue during the database migration, open a GitHub issue!

+Note that you can use `db:revert XYZ` to revert the changes made by schema `XYZ`, or use `--force` to ignore errors (only do that if you know what you are doing!).

 If you are using it on a NAS
 ============================